badsyntax/richardwillis.info/blog/monitor-nextjs-app-prometheus-nodejs.md

 ---
-title: 'Monitor a dokku Next.js app with Prometheus and the User Timing API'
+title: 'Monitor a dokku Next.js app with Prometheus & Grafana'
 excerpt: 'How to use the picture HTML element to provide responsive images.'
 date: '2020-12-28T05:35:07.322Z'
 author: